mail2mrcm/springboot-microservices/README.md

   - `Spring CLoud API Gateway` - Gateway of all microservices.
 All srevice to be accessed through this gateway.
 This application is also regstered in service discovery as per the configuration available in ***gateway-service.yml***.
 [Spring api gateway](https://spring.io/guides/gs/gateway/) for more details

-  - `Stident Miroservice `- add/get/update student and also perform internal communication with Payment microservice to fetch payment details of student.
+  - `Student Miroservice `- add/get/update student and also perform internal communication with Payment microservice to fetch payment details of student.
 This application is also regstered in service discovery as per the configuration available in ***student-service.yml***.

   - `Payment Microservice` - add/make payment function.
 This application is regstered in service discovery as per the configuration available in ***payment-service.yml***.